-The range of projects and their locations reflects the diversity contained within South Africa itself.
-Your our day to day can be anything from helping care for thirty babies, coaching a football team of vulnerable young people, working through a full timetable of classes in English, Science, Maths and Computing, going on a kayaking expedition or running extracurricular music or arts clubs.
+The range of projects and their locations provides an incredibly unique picture of life in the Rainbow Nation, allowing Volunteers to fully integrate into the working life of the projects and learn about life in their host community.
+Day to day roles can be anything from helping care for thirty babies, coaching a football team of vulnerable young people, working through a full timetable of classes in English, Science, Maths and Computing, going on a kayaking expedition or running extracurricular music or arts clubs.

 When on holiday, Volunteers have opportunities to travel across South Africa but may also have opportunities to travel to the surrounding countries.
 You will have a chance to take in the breathtaking scenery of Table Mountain, Do the world’s 3rd larges Bungee Jump at Bloukrans Bridge, Visit the Cape of Good Hope, travel the Garden Route and experience much more of this fascinating country during your time off.